UIACTF/ctfs-writeups/EPT2021/misc/queens/README.md

     board_size = 8
     main(board_size)
 ```
 I appended the example code with a couple of nested loops to cross check the list of solutions with an array of predefined queens that i could modify, and thereafter print a solution that matched the syntax that the challenge requests.
-You can find the complete script [here](badsolver.py).
+You can find the complete OR-tools script [here](badsolver.py).

 ```python
         for a in range(board_size):